ULHPC/ulhpc-docs/docs/filesystems/gpfs.md

 * One ME484 disk enclosure, containing 84x SAS hard disks of 22TB, configured in 2x [ADAPT volumes](https://www.delltechnologies.com/asset/en-gb/products/storage/industry-market/dell-powervault-me5-adapt-software-wp.pdf) plus 4x hot spares
 * One ME5084 disk enclosure, containing 84x SAS hard disks of 22TB, configured in 2x [ADAPT volumes](https://www.delltechnologies.com/asset/en-gb/products/storage/industry-market/dell-powervault-me5-adapt-software-wp.pdf) plus 4x hot spares

-There is no single point of failure within the storage solution and the setup is fully redundant.
+There is no single point of failure within the storage solution and the setup is fully redundant (servers are set-up in pairs, and the system can tolerate the loss of one server in each pair).
-The data paths from the storage to the NSD servers are redundant and providing one link from each of the servers to each controller in the storage unit.
-There are redundant power supplies, redundant fans, redundant storage controller with mirrored cache and battery backup to secure the cache data when power is lost completely.
-The data paths to the enclosures are redundant so that links can fail, and the system will still be fully operational.
+There are redundant power supplies, redundant fans, redundant storage controller and battery backup to secure the cache data when power is lost completely.
+The data paths to the disk enclosures are redundant so that links can fail, and the system will still be fully operational.

+Finally, each server is connected directly to the Aion Infiniband network via redundant HDR200 links, in such a way that all connections are perfectly balanced across the 4 Aion racks and 8 leaf switches, and connected to a redundant stack of ethernet switches via redundant 10GbE links.

 ??? note "(Obsolete) Initial DDN-Based GPFS infrastructure"
     Our DDN-based GPFS infrastructure has unfortunately reach End-of-Life and could not be supported anymore.
 It has been replaced in 2024 by the new Dell-based infrastructure described above.
 For the record, the following section describes the now decommissioned DDN system: